irmen/prog8/docs/source/index.rst

 For MacOS you can use the Homebrew system to install a recent version of OpenJDK.

 Finally: an **emulator** (or a real machine of course) to test and run your programs on.
-In C64 mode, the compiler assumes the presence of the `Vice emulator <http://vice-emu.sourceforge.net/>`_.
+In C64 mode, the compiler assumes the presence of the `VICE emulator <http://vice-emu.sourceforge.net/>`_.
 If you're targeting the Commander X16 instead, there's a choice of the official `x16emu <https://github.com/commanderx16/x16-emulator>`_ and the unofficial `box16 <https://github.com/indigodarkwolf/box16>`_  (you can select which one you want to launch using the ``-emu`` or ``-emu2`` command line options)